Bernardi23/search_map_place/README.md

 - `LatLng location` is the point around which you wish to retrieve place information.
 If this value is provided, `radius` must be provided aswell.
 - `int radius` is the distance (in meters) within which to return place results.
 Note that setting a radius biases results to the indicated area, but may not fully restrict results to the specified area.
 If this value is provided, `location` must be provided aswell.
 See [Location Biasing and Location Restrict](https://developers.google.com/places/web-service/autocomplete#location_biasing) in the Google Maps API documentation.
 - `bool restrictBounds` will return only those places that are strictly within the region defined by `location` and `radius`.
+- `List<String> placeTypes` will allow you to filter Places by its type.
+For more information on what types are available, check [supported types for Autocompletion](https://developers.google.com/places/web-service/autocomplete?#place_types).
+On default, no filters are passed to the request, which means all Place types will be shown on autocompletion.

 ### The `Place` class